billkarsh/SpikeGLX/Markdown/UserManual.md

 #### Procedure to Calibrate Sample Rates

 1) A pulse generator is configured to produce a square wave with period of 1 s and 50% duty cycle.
-You can provide your own source or SpikeGLX can program the NI-DAQ device to make this signal. *Imec has been asked to make its future hardware offer this function as well.*
+You can provide your own source, or SpikeGLX can program the NI-DAQ device to make this signal.

 2) You connect the output of the generator to one input channel of each stream and name these channels in the `Sync tab` in the Configuration